Did opposition INDIA bloc's meeting in Mumbai decide on targeting Sanatan Dharma, ask BJP leaders | Politics

 British Prime Minister Rishi Sunak is a declared Sanatani, he added.

+''Is this your 'mohabbat ki dukan' (shop to spread love),'' he asked and accused Congress leader K C Venugopal of spewing venom against the religion.

-Another Union minister Prahlad Patel alleged that the attack on Sanatan Dharma was part of the conspiracy decided on during the opposition parties' meeting in Mumbai.
+Another Union Minister Prahlad Patel alleged that the attack on Sanatan Dharma was part of a conspiracy hatched during the opposition parties' meeting in Mumbai on August 31 and September 1.

 The silence of those who get themselves photographed in temples, be it Rahul Gandhi or Arvind Kejriwal, is telling, he said.